aTechGuide/spark/salaryPrediction/README.md

 ## Salary Prediction

-Predicting Salary of an employ using Spark MLLib.
+Predicting Salary of an employ using Spark 2.0 DataFrames.

 ### Commands
 - To build Jar, Run `sbt assembly`